mistio/kubernetes-blueprint/README.md

 [mist.io machines page](https://mist.io/#/machines).<br>

-At this point, you may specify the command `./bin/cfy local outputs` in order to retrieve the blueprint's outputs, which consist of a dashboard URL (alongide the required credentials) you may visit in order to verify the deployment of your kubernetes cluster and further explore it, as well as a `kubectl` command you may run directly in your shell.
+At this point, you may specify the command `./bin/cfy local outputs` in order to retrieve the blueprint's outputs, which consist of a dashboard URL (alongside the required credentials) you may visit in order to verify the deployment of your kubernetes cluster and further explore it, as well as a `kubectl` command you may run directly in your shell.

 In case you do not have `kubectl` installed, simply run:<br>
 `curl -O https://storage.googleapis.com/kubernetes-release/release/v1.1.8/bin/linux/amd64/kubectl && chmod +x kubectl`.

-## Step 3: Scale cluster
+## Step 3: Scale your Kubernetes cluster

 To scale the cluster up first edit the `inputs/new_worker.yaml` file with the proper inputs.
 Edit the `delta` parameter to specify the number of machines to be added to the cluster.